KonstaT/KonstaT.github.io/_devices/chuwi_vi10plus/stock-disable-dmverity.md

 comments: true
 ---

-Do not mirror my builds!
-Please post a link to this thread instead.
+<span style="color:#FF0000;">Do not mirror my builds!</span> Please post a link to this thread instead.

 **Prerequisites:**
 You need to have the latest stock firmware and TWRP recovery installed.
-See 'Settings -> About Tablet' on your device and choose the file that matches your stock firmware version.
-Important!!!
-Do not install these files on mismatching firmware versions!
+See 'Settings -> About Tablet' on your device and choose the file that matches your stock firmware version. <span style="color:#FF0000;">Important!!!</span> Do not install these files on mismatching firmware versions!

 **Supported stock firmware versions:**
 Vi10 Plus & Hi10 Plus: Remix OS B2016080801